jordanmiguel/instagram-sdk/README.md

 $access_token = $instagram->getAccessToken($_GET['code']);
 ```

 Now you can start make requests to the API.
-The ```getAccessToken``` method will automatically set the received access token so you don't need to the pass it in every request.
+The ```getAccessToken``` method will automatically set the received access token so you don't need to pass it in every request.
 If you chose to store the access token and make the request later, you can use the ```setAccessToken``` method.

 ### Making requests